Zugkraftwagen 1t (Sd.Kfz.10) Demag "D7"

-The first thing I noticed when assembling this kit
+The first thing I noticed when assembling

-the styrene being somewhat softer than on other injection plastic
+to the styrene being somewhat softer than on other injection plastic

-An innovative feature is the way the tracks have to
+An innovative feature is the way the

+very easily.
 I would go for it any time !

 After the tracks, the lower hull and